qiangliu-sd/Java-calls-C-dll/README.md

 - C/C++ -> Preprocessor:
 Add [\_QL__INCLUDE_STATIC_LIB_] to [Preprocessor Definitions]

-Rebuild dll, then, re-compile Java and run again, and you will see that qlArrayArg() is successful.
+Rebuild dll, re-compile Java, run again, and you will see that qlArrayArg() is successful.

 ### Notes:
 [1] [The Foreign Function and Memory API](https://dev.java/learn/ffm/)